Wednesday, November 30, 2016

 I divided the mixture in half (froze one of the balls as is) and rolled the other half in sliced almonds, then covered it and stored in the fridge.

-The next day we enjoyed it on my MIL's vintage cheeseball dish with crackers while we waited for the bird to roast and we played card games.
+The next day we enjoyed it with crackers while we waited for the bird to roast and we played card games.
 It was a huge hit - sweet, oniony, and crunchy with almonds.
-So good!
 And it struck me: you could change up this very basic recipe with any kind of mix-in's and seasonings, too.
 I think another one will definitely be on the menu for Christmas!

 Friday, November 25, 2016